swiboe/swiboe/doc/rfcs/000_layered_rpc.md

 functions that do something with buffers, no matter which plugin provides the implementation.

+The choice for 16 bit for priorities is arbitrary - the number has to be high enough to make collisions between plugins unlikely and leave enough space to sort out ties between plugins once they are identified to collide.
+32bit is a daunting high number range for a human to navigate in.
+Another considered choice was using 0 to 100000.
+If an implementation does not care when it is called, it should register with the lowest priority (0).

 Plugins can register an RPC with an `id` and a `priority` with Swiboe by calling `core.new_rpc` RPC.